 Interpretive signs and maps

 The City of La Crosse is our primary partner in the Love the Bluffs program.
 Together, we're updating trailhead kiosks and planning a few carefully placed interpretive signs on three properties in the north blufflands.
 Our goal is to create greater awareness of how and why the blufflands and their native plants and wildlife need care from the community.
 Improved communication and visibility of park policies and designated trails will be included in the trailhead kiosk updates.
 The updated kiosks and signs will be installed in the spring of 2021.

 In early November 2019, we launched a social media campaign called "Take 5 to Love the Bluffs" to reach as many community members as possible with easy things that anyone can do to help out when visiting the La Crosse Blufflands.
-Follow us on Facebook so you can help share the campaign as rolls out during the rest of November and into December.
+You can see the series of short videos here.

-Love the Bluffs is made possible in part with funding from the La Crosse Community Foundation and our many conservation partners in the community.
-Contact us if you want to help support the program at [email protected]ncy.org.
+The Love the Bluffs program was made possible in part with funding from the La Crosse Community Foundation and our many conservation partners in the community.
+Contact us if you want to help support the program at [email protected]